 - Stay indoors with windows and doors closed and any gaps in the building envelope sealed.
-Avoid strenuous activity. - If available and if needed for comfort, run an air-conditioner on the "recirculate" setting.
+Avoid strenuous activity. - If available and if needed for comfort, run an air-conditioner on the "re-circulate" setting.
 Be sure to change the filter at appropriate intervals.
-Other types of room or central air filtration systems may help remove airborne particles, but they need to be selected to adequately filter the area in which they serve.
 Some electronic air cleaners and ozone generating "filters" can generate dangerous amounts of ozone indoors (see the Wildfire Smoke A Guide for Public Health Officials resource).
 These ozone filtration systems do not remove harmful contaminants from the air and are not recommended.